tundish/junkdlc/blog/content/001_signing_up.md

 ALICE (proposing):
 : > Can you get the mugs for me?

-BORIS (suggesting?):
+BORIS (offering?):
 : > My phone's ringing, I'll get them in a second.

 His words lack conviction.
 It's a weak enough statement to constitute Disinclination.
 Even if it's meant as a Promise, it might not meet Alice's expectations for timeliness.
 What happens next?

-ALICE (confirming):
+ALICE (clarifying):
 : > Don't worry, I'll do it.

 Have they agreed that Alice will get the mugs from the cupboard?
 She is about to take the role of the Hand for this Activity.
-But it seems to me that Barry is still involved somehow, like a sort of sleeping partner.
+But it seems to me that Boris is still involved somehow, like a sort of sleeping partner.
 I wonder if he now owes Alice a favour?

-We risk going down some fascinating rabbit holes which sadly, like Barry, I don't currently have time for.
+We risk going down some fascinating rabbit holes which sadly, like Boris, I don't currently have time for.